-Each emailed entry should contain an active URL for the judges to access your work.
+Each entry should contain an active URL for the judges to access your work.
 However, if your entry is for viewing on a mobile phone, wearable, or other electronic device, please provide clear instructions on how to view your piece.
-NB Make sure you include the word MAIN, STUDENT, DOT, or JOURNALISM in the subject line of the email, so we know which award/s you wish to be considered for.
-Students can submit to all of the categories; shortlisted journalistic pieces are also considered for the Main prize.

-Each entry should contain the following information within the text of the entry email:
+Each entry should contain the following information within the text of the entry form:

 b. entrant’s contact details: name, email address, telephone number and postal address.
 For joint entries, all entrants’ contact details must be provided with identification of the main entrant for contact purposes;